snider23/job_search_app/README.md

-Intuitech Felveteli Hazi Feladat
+Intuitech Junior Fullstack Hazi Feladat

-The task was developed in the IntelliJ IDEA development environment and can be executed within this environment.
+The application is a Spring Boot application, written and developed in the IntelliJ IDEA development environment and can be executed within this environment.
+SDK: Java Corretto 17, Spring Boot version 3.1.4
 For testing purposes, I created a local MYSQL database and used it.
+Integration tests are using JUnit and Mockito.
 The configuration files run automatically, so for testing the program, I utilized the development environment's built-in console and pre-prepared HTTP requests.

 Further Steps for Project Development: